mroth/bootslap/README.md

 This is still a bit of a mess, but getting cleaned up over time, and is approaching the point where it could be easily customized for your own usage.

-## Philosophy
+## Core Philosophy
 Tasks should be runnable at any time, creating/repairing installations when needed, ignoring stuff if already exists.

-## Version 3
+## Whats new in version 3?
 Moved to using chef recipes for software installation.
 Trying to backport all my needed installs into `pivotal_workstation` project so they can benefit others!

 ## Installation
-Make sure you have Apple Dev tools installed because life is impossible on a Mac otherwise (shame this part can't be automated).
+Make sure you have Apple Dev Tools installed because life is impossible on a Mac otherwise (shame this part can't be automated!).

-Do `sudo gem install bundler; bundle install` in this repo directory.
+Then do `sudo gem install bundler; bundle install` in this repo directory.
 This will get all your pre-dependencies going.

 ### Bootstrap
 Just do `rake bootstrap`

-To just do software installation (in case you don't have a dotfile repo), you can do bootstrap:software which will get the entire environment up and going but won't mess with configuration management.
+To just do software installation (in case you don't have a dotfile repo), you can do `bootstrap:software` which will get the entire environment up and going but won't mess with configuration management.

 ## Doing stuff manually instead
 Tasks can be run invidually if needed.